siddharthgurum-design/wheather/README.md

-# wheather
+# Wheather API
-shows the weather report from different locations by giving name
+shows the weather report from different locations by giving name By Using Weather API